 This site contains affiliate links to products.
 We may receive a commission for purchases made through these links.

-The volcanic peninsula of Methana has been on my bucket list for quite some time now for its unusual mountainous landscape, wide network of hiking trails, and a relative lack of tourism.
+The volcanic peninsula of Methana has been on my bucket list for quite some time now for its unusual mountainous landscape, wide network of hiking trails, and relative lack of tourism.
 When we finally managed to visit Methana this spring I wasn’t disappointed.
 Quite the opposite, actually.

-We spent three days exploring the many sights of the peninsula including the volcano at Kameni Chora, the cave of Peristeri, or the Favierou Castle, and hiked along some of Methanas lovely hiking trails.
+We spent three days exploring the many sights of the peninsula including the volcano at Kameni Chora, the cave of Peristeri, and the Favierou Castle, and hiked along some of Methanas lovely hiking trails.
 During this short visit, we completely fell in love with Methanas quiet charm and natural beauty.

 Another unexpected highlight of our stay in Methana was the sweet, welcoming nature of its people.
 Anywhere we went and anyone we talked to was polite, smiling, and looked genuinely happy to see us coming to explore their unusual land.